tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 that are **clobbered** by the body of the function.
 A register is clobbered if its value is overwritten by the function, and it is not saved by the callee.
-This information is used in the finalization phase to determine which registers need to be spilled in the prologue.
-This is not strictly related to register allocation in a textbook meaning, but it is a necessary step for the finalization phase.
+This information is used in the finalization phase to determine which registers need to be saved in the prologue and restored in the epilogue. to register allocation in a textbook meaning, but it is a necessary step for the finalization phase.